 Episode #031 Freebie:

 Are you an executor of an estate that includes a firearm?
 While they do require special consideration, it is possible to safely and legally transfer possession.
 Normally the transfer of gun ownership is handled by a Federal Firearm Licensed (FFL) dealer.
 The gun is held by the dealer during the mandatory 10-day waiting period and the parties are required to complete a Dealer’s Record of Sale (DROS).
 That initiates a background check with the state Department of Justice.
 In addition, gun purchasers are required to secure a Firearm Safety Certificate before taking possession of the gun.
 However, those rules do not apply to the transfer of a firearm by gift, bequest, intestate succession, or other means if specific requirements are met.
-Click here to download your FREE copy of Stick to Your Guns: How to Handle Firearms in an Estate checklist to understand what these requirements are and to help get the process started.
+See our promo below to download your FREE copy of Stick to Your Guns: How to Handle Firearms in an Estate checklist to understand what these requirements are and to help get the process started.
 If you’re new or inexperienced with handling firearms, then you’ll definitely want to have this resource on hand.

 Resources/Tools/Links Mentioned in This Episode: